ranjan-mohanty/logai/docs/USAGE.md

-# Sherlog Usage Guide
+# LogAI Usage Guide

-Complete guide to using Sherlog for log analysis.
+Complete guide to using LogAI for log analysis.

 ## Table of Contents